hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

-## 1. Requirements
+## 1. Environment setup
-- have NodeJS and NPM installed on your server, see https://nodejs.org/en/download/
-- have a MongoDB server installed on your server, see https://docs.mongodb.com/v4.2/administration/install-community/  (we are using version 4.2 in production)
+- Make sure you have a Linux server to run the node on.
+Low end specs are fine for now: 2 GB RAM, a dual core CPU, and at least 10 GB free disk space should work great.
+Ubuntu is recommended, though other flavors of Linux will probably also work.
+- Install NodeJS and NPM.
+Node version 12+ is recommended: https://linuxize.com/post/how-to-install-node-js-on-ubuntu-18.04/
+- Install MongoDB.
+Version 4.2.3 is recommended (that's what production nodes are running): https://docs.mongodb.com/v4.2/administration/install-community/

 ## 2. Install the Smart Contracts node
-To "install" the app, simply follow these steps:
+To install the app, simply follow these steps:
 - get the files from the repository:
 	- via the git cli: ```git clone https://github.com/hive-engine/steemsmartcontracts.git```

-- for Hive Engine, make sure you are on the ```hive-engine``` branch (skip this step for Steem Engine, which uses the master branch)
+- cd into the newly created project folder; for Hive Engine, make sure you are on the ```hive-engine``` branch (for Steem Engine use the witnesses branch)
 	- ```git checkout hive-engine```

 - in your console type the following command in the folder that contains the files downloaded from the previous step: